CharlyMannion/CV/README.md

 • Cooking: Learning about different cuisines and new cooking techniques is another way that I satisfy my thirst for knowledge.
 A Butchery course is currently on my hit list.
 I also love bringing friends and family together and making people happy through food
 • Fitness: Staying active - whether I'm hiking, kayaking, gymming - keeps my mind clear and positive.
 There's nothing like overcoming a physical challenge to remind you that life's daily challenges can be overcome
-• Photography: I own more analogue cameras than I'd care to admit, but I enjoy figuring out how to old cameras work and creating unusual effects like double exposures.
+• Photography: I own more analogue cameras than I'd care to count, but I enjoy figuring out how to old cameras work and creating unusual effects, like double exposures.
 I also helped out in a photography gallery in Tokyo one summer when I was a student